Buying a Pool · Southeastern PA

 Who SPCP Is Built For

 Here's what a typical SPCP client looks like.
-Meet Harold and Susan, a couple living in a charming suburb in Bucks County.
+Meet Mike and Susan, a couple living in a charming suburb in Bucks County.
 They've been dreaming about transforming their backyard since they moved in five years ago.
 Their research started on a quiet winter night when they began exploring what a custom gunite pool would mean for their home.
-They quickly learned that such an investment runs between $120K-$350K or even more, depending on the wishlist.
-But Harold and Susan are not new to the world of renovations.
+They quickly learned that such an investment runs between $100,000 to $350,000+ or even more, depending on the wishlist.
+But Mike and Susan are not new to the world of renovations.
 They've learned the hard way that you truly get what you pay for.

 They are patient folks, understanding the local realities.
-They know that the permit process in Bucks County isn’t something that happens overnight.
+They know that the permit process in their township isn’t something that happens overnight.
 Regulations here are strict, aiming to protect both property values and community aesthetics.
-Harold and Susan are okay with the idea that we might wait weeks, even months, to get all the permits lined up, because they want their project done right, not hastily.
+Mike and Susan are okay with the idea that we might wait weeks, even months, to get all the permits lined up, because they want their project done right, not hastily.
 They've got that long-game vision.

 Susan is an active participant in design discussions.
 She brings her ideas to the table but looks to us to hone them into a realistic, achievable plan.
 She trusts our expertise to lead, but she provides valuable input that shapes our direction.
 This is the collaborative spirit that makes projects truly special.